 There are two different curriculum options in Polysomnography.
 The first is an AAS that begins in the fall semester.
 Admission to the program is based upon completion of all minimum requirements as listed in the application packet through student services.
 The second is a certificate option where applicants must have a minimum associate degree in an allied health field from an accredited college or university; successfully completed coursework in human anatomy and physiology; and current Basic Life Support (BLS).

-Do polysomnographic technologists have to take a national board exam in order to become credentialed?
 Yes.
-The exam is called the Comprehensive Registry Examination for Polysomnographic Technologists and is administered by the Board of Registered Polysomnographic Technologists.
+The exam is called the Comprehensive Registry Examination for Polysomnography Technologists and is administered by the Board of Registered Polysomnography Technologists.
 Upon successful completion, the R-PSGT credential is awarded.

 Employment opportunities for technologists are abundant and expected to continue to grow in the coming years.
 This growth is due to the increasing awareness of the ability to diagnose and treat sleep disorders and the risks posed by a sleep disorder that is undiagnosed and untreated.
 Sleep centers may be located in hospitals or independent, free-standing sleep testing facilities directed by board certified sleep physicians.

 Please see the catalog for more information about the degree, diploma, and certificate options for this curriculum.

 For more information about the Polysomnography program, contact:

 For questions regarding admissions requirements, contact:

 To view these (PDF) documents you may need to download Free Adobe reader at www.adobe.com.